redelivre/post-format-gallery-widget/README.md

 ## Frequently Asked Questions ##

-### The widget only shows this  message:
+### The widget only shows this message: "Your theme does not support the Gallery post format.
+Please add this support so you can choose your posts." ###

-Sure you can!
-Just call [`the_widget()`](http://codex.wordpress.org/Function_Reference/the_widget) wherever you want to display your featured page.
-If you want to customize it, there's four arguments:
+Yes, that's it.
+You have to [enable support for the gallery post format](http://codex.wordpress.org/Post_Formats#Adding_Theme_Support) on your theme.
+This plugin will only search for galleries inside a post saved under the post format Gallery.